Uptime improves when connectivity is designed with diversity from the start.

 Link bonding

 Unlike load balancing, where two active, separate links carry unique data, link bonding combines multiple WAN connections into a single link.
-Creating a “fatter pipe” allows more data to flow through it faster.
-This is particularly useful when a single connection cannot sufficiently accommodate performance needs or where large volumes of data need to be uploaded, such as in the case of HD video applications.
+Creating a “fatter pipe” allows more data to flow through faster.
+This increases available throughput and supports high-bandwidth use cases such as HD video and large data uploads.

 What are enterprises looking for in a dual WAN router?

-Like many businesses, Valvoline Instant Oil Change locations found value in dual WAN routers and decided to standardize on this router that can serve cellular or wired connections based on the best options in the area.
-The flexibility to include a cellular connection as a primary or secondary WAN link helped the organization squelch network downtime and streamlined operations across all of its service centers.
-Here are key factors that enterprises such as Valvoline are looking for in a multi WAN router solution:
+Like many businesses, Valvoline Instant Oil Change locations found value in dual WAN routers and decided to standardize.
+The flexibility to include a cellular connection as a primary or secondary WAN link helped squelch network downtime and streamlined operations across all its service centers.

 Improved reliability and uptime

-By supporting a mix of wired, cellular, and even satellite connections through an all-in-one multi WAN, or dual WAN, router, enterprise businesses can achieve 99.99% uptime.
-If a single network link fails, there are others to fall back on, and the diversity lends itself to new ways of managing network traffic.
+By supporting a mix of wired, cellular, and satellite connections through an all-in-one multi WAN (or dual WAN) router, enterprise businesses can achieve 99.99% uptime.
+If a single network link fails, there are always others to fall back on.

 Over time — using technologies such as 5G network slicing through SD-WAN — businesses can achieve guaranteed performance from end to end, much like the coveted service-level agreements (SLAs) of MPLS connections.